philsherry/govuk-cypress/README.md

 # GOV.UK Cypress framework

-A demonstration of how to use the Cypress framework to test GOV.UK & HMRC components and patterns.
+A demonstration of how to use the [Cypress](https://www.cypress.io/) framework to test GOV.UK & HMRC components and patterns.

+Install instructions are further down.

 ## What this is not